-Visor analyzes your Overwatch game in real-time for instantaneous advice
+Visor analyzes your Overwatch game in real time for instantaneous advice

 “I still remember every late night, hosting marathon LAN parties to play uninterrupted Dota just so we could beat our friends the next day,” Zhou said.
 “For a long time, Anhang and I felt like gaming was made up of just a few pockets of people like us who were passionate about a game.
 But today, it’s clear that we’re not alone.”

 Now there are 2.3 billion gamers.
-One thing driving that growth is the explosion of player vs. player, online multiplayer games like Overwatch and Fortnite.
+One thing driving that growth is the explosion of player-vs.-player, online multiplayer games like Overwatch and Fortnite.
 Real-time decision-making is now the most important aspect of every game, and the most important skill for every gamer, Zhou said.

 But gamers are still looking at strategy guides the way they did a couple of decades ago.
 Stats-tracking websites, text tutorials, forums, and gameplay videos have only managed to digitize that content.